How to Freeze Selected Panes in Excel (4 Suitable Examples)

 freezing multiple rows

-• Now the grey line will appear horizontally after the fourth row.
+• The grey line appears between rows 4 and 5.
 Scroll down the sheet and you will see the first four rows are frozen.

 multiple rows frozen after scrolling